alexandru/alexn.org/_posts/2022-05-23-tracking-effects-in-scala.md

 }
 ```

 In other words, the implementation forces the use of `Await.result` via a `CanAwait` implicit (which can't be instantiated from user code).
-This is also how Monix [dissalows blocking I/O](https://github.com/monix/monix/blob/346352380c4b2b12a66f83cf7ca416dbebde357b/monix-execution/js/src/main/scala/monix/execution/schedulers/CanBlock.scala#L78) methods to run on top of JavaScript (such as [Task.runSyncUnsafe](https://github.com/monix/monix/blob/346352380c4b2b12a66f83cf7ca416dbebde357b/monix-eval/shared/src/main/scala/monix/eval/Task.scala#L1064)) 😉
+This is also how Monix [disallows blocking I/O](https://github.com/monix/monix/blob/346352380c4b2b12a66f83cf7ca416dbebde357b/monix-execution/js/src/main/scala/monix/execution/schedulers/CanBlock.scala#L78) methods to run on top of JavaScript (such as [Task.runSyncUnsafe](https://github.com/monix/monix/blob/346352380c4b2b12a66f83cf7ca416dbebde357b/monix-eval/shared/src/main/scala/monix/eval/Task.scala#L1064)) 😉

 Another API that I can remember is [Scala-STM](https://web.archive.org/web/20220523184153/https://nbronson.github.io/scala-stm/quick_start.html), a project that I used back in the day, and that looks like this: